 Applicants to the Doctor of Business Administration (DBA) program may submit their research proposal as an alternative to the statement of objectives.

-This requirement has been waived for Fall 2020 and Spring 2021 applicants to M.S. programs for which it typically applies.
+Due to the impact of COVID-19 on the ability of some students to take standardized tests, this requirement has been waived for Summer & Fall 2021 as well as Spring & Summer 2022 applicants to M.S. and Ph.D. programs for which it typically applies.

 In the same way tests like the SAT and ACT are used to measure high school students' likelihood to succeed in college, the GRE is used to measure college graduates' readiness for graduate study.